maribel95/PS-ECI-machine-emulator/README.md

 The process involves the following steps:

-Program Counter (PC): The CPU maintains a register called the Program Counter (PC) that contains the memory address of the next instruction to be executed.
+- [X] Program Counter (PC): The CPU maintains a register called the Program Counter (PC) that contains the memory address of the next instruction to be executed.
-Memory Access: The CPU uses the address stored in the PC to access the main memory.
+- [X] Memory Access: The CPU uses the address stored in the PC to access the main memory.
 The PC address is used as an index to obtain the instruction stored at that memory address.
-Instruction Read: The instruction at the memory address indicated by the PC is read from memory and placed in an internal register so that the program can use it.
+- [X] Instruction Read: The instruction at the memory address indicated by the PC is read from memory and placed in an internal register so that the program can use it.
-Program Counter Increment: After reading the instruction, the PC is incremented to point to the next memory address that contains the next instruction.
+- [X] Program Counter Increment: After reading the instruction, the PC is incremented to point to the next memory address that contains the next instruction.
 This prepares the CPU for the next instruction cycle.
-Decoding and Execution: The instruction in the Instruction Register is decoded to determine the operation to be performed by the CPU.
+- [X] Decoding and Execution: The instruction in the Instruction Register is decoded to determine the operation to be performed by the CPU.
 Then the CPU executes the corresponding operation.
+- [ ]
 **NOTE**: For all emulated instructions, an e(emulation) is prefixed to the word.
 Ex: PC = EPC

+The instructions of the program to emulate will be given in a vector called eprog.

 First of all, the EPROG vector has been used, which is where all the instructions are stored.
 Its memory location has been reviewed through the LEA instruction.
 The entire vector has been traversed as the iterations of the program progressed, so that in each step the instructions of the program to be emulated were obtained.
 To do this, we have based ourselves on the EPC program counter, which increases its value one by one.